VMFA(AW)-332: 2000s

 In January 2000, VMFA(AW)-332 deployed to Marine Corps Air Station Iwakuni, Japan.
 The deployment would take the squadron to mainland Japan, Okinawa and Korat, Thailand.
-On March 1, 2000, the "Moonlighters" reached the milestone 81,000 mishap free flight hours, a safety record spanning 21 years.
+On 1 March 2000, the "Moonlighters" reached the milestone 81,000 mishap free flight hours, a safety record spanning 21 years.

 Global War on Terror

-The Moonlighters arrived at Andersen Air Force Base, Guam, on January 11, 2002 and took over Operation Noble Eagle, relieving VMFA-212 and VMFA-232.
+The Moonlighters arrived at Andersen Air Force Base, Guam, on 11 January 2002 and took over Operation Noble Eagle, relieving VMFA-212 and VMFA-232.
 During the squadron’s tour in Guam, they flew 262 sorties and amassed 582.7 hours of flight time.

 In January 2002, VMFA(AW)-332 joined the VMFA-212 to form two composite squadrons, providing the Lancers the capability of conducting ATARS reconnaissance missions and FAC(A) in support of Operation Enduring Freedom (OEF) and Operation Southern Watch (OSW).
 The squadrons exchanged four aircraft as well as aircrew and maintainers for this effort.

 During this deployment, the squadron deployed to Okinawa, the Philippines, Khorat and MCAS Iwakuni, and surpassed 90,000 mishap-free flight hours.

-On September 11, 2003, they again returned to Japan to as part of the Unit Deployment Program.
+On 11 September 2003, they again returned to Japan to as part of the Unit Deployment Program.
 During this deployment, the squadron deployed to Dhaka, Bangladesh in support of Operation Sumo Tiger as well as to Thailand, Guam, and Townsville, Australia.

-On May 26, 2005, the “Moonlighters” reached the 100,000 mishap-free flight hour mark, recognizing 27 years of professionalism and safety.
-LtGen James Amos presented the squadron with the 100,000 award on July 20, 2005.
+On 26 May 2005, the "Moonlighters" reached the 100,000 mishap-free flight hour mark, recognizing 27 years of professionalism and safety.
+LtGen James Amos presented the squadron with the 100,000 award on 20 July 2005.
 This achievement represents the longest record of mishap-free flight of any tactical aviation squadron in Marine Corps history.